Overview of Nevada Taxes

 How Your Nevada Paycheck Works

 Nevada may not charge any state income taxes, but residents still have to pay federal income taxes and FICA taxes.
-Your Nevada employer will withhold federal income taxes from each of your paychecks and send that money to the IRS where it is counted toward your annual income taxes.
-How much you pay in federal income taxes depends on factors including your marital status, how many allowances you are eligible for and how many you claim, how much your annual salary is and if you choose to have additional tax withheld from your paycheck.
+Your Nevada employer will withhold federal income taxes from each of your paychecks and send that money to the IRS, which counts it toward your annual income taxes.
+How much you pay in federal income taxes depends on factors including your marital status, how much your annual salary is and if you choose to have additional tax withheld from your paycheck.

-Under federal tax law, married people filing jointly are taxed differently than single filers.
-Your employer determines how much to withhold from each of your paychecks based on the information you indicate on your W-4 form.
-You will have to fill out a new form every time you start a job or if you want to make changes to your withholding at any time.
+Your employer determines how much to withhold from your paychecks using the information you indicate on your Form W-4.
+You have to fill out a new form every time you start a job or if you want to make changes to your withholding at any time.
+You should look to change your withholding information whenever you experience big life changes, such as getting married or having a child.

-FICA taxes are Social Security tax and Medicare tax.
-Your employer will withhold 6.2% in Social Security tax from each of your paychecks and 1.45% in Medicare tax.
-Your employer matches these amounts so the total contribution is double that.
-Any earnings in excess of $200,000 are subject to a 0.9% Medicare surtax, which employers do not match.
+FICA taxes consist of Social Security tax and Medicare tax.
+Your employer will withhold 6.2% of your taxable income for Social Security tax from each of your paychecks and 1.45% in Medicare tax.
+Your employer matches these amounts, so the total contribution is double that.
+Any earnings you have in excess of $200,000 are subject to a 0.9% Medicare surtax, which employers do not match.
+If you are self-employed, you have to pay the full taxes, including the employee and employer portions, on your own.

 You can also elect to have additional withholdings taken out of your paycheck.
 If you are enrolled in an employer-provided health insurance plan, any premiums you pay will come from your salary.
-Similarly if you choose to invest in a 401(k) or 403(b) retirement plan, that money will be deducted from your pay before it hits your bank account.
+Similarly if you choose to invest in a 401(k) or 403(b) retirement plan, your contributions are deducted from your pay.
+These contributions are also pre-tax, which means they come out of your pay before taxes are applied.
+So putting money in one of these accounts will lower your taxable income.

 Nevada Median Household Income